-A 'Concerns and Actions Panel' has also been set up by the ALNCO whereby referrals from the LOLs are sent to the ALNCO for discussion with a multiagency panel.
-This focusses the support a student receives and ensures that work is not duplicated by LOLs and other members of staff unnecessarily.
-The panel is attended by a representative from the EPS, Families First, Inspire Youth Workers, the school counsellor, the leader of learning whom made the referral, ALNCO, CAMHS, PMH, DAS and the education welfare officer.
-Each pupil is discussed and agreed actions take place immediately after the panel to ensure all students have quick access to the appropriate support mechanisms where necessary.
+A 'Concerns and Actions Panel' has also been set up by the ALNCo whereby referrals from the Head of Year (HoY) are sent to the ALNCo for discussion with a multiagency panel.
+This focusses the support a student receives and ensures that work is not duplicated by HoY and other members of staff unnecessarily.
+The panel is attended by a representative from the EPS, Families First, Inspire Youth Workers, the School Counsellor, the Head of Year whom made the referral, ALNCo, CAMHS, PMH, DAS and the Education Welfare Officer.
+Each pupil is discussed and agreed actions take place immediately after the panel, to ensure all students have quick access to the appropriate support mechanisms where necessary.

 A new system for ensuring PSPs are updated and reviewed in a timely and professional manner has helped to bring clarity and structure to how pastoral support is delivered and recorded in EFLC.
 This systematic approach to pastoral support ensures that clear accessible records of pupil progress are accessible to all relevant staff and that information sharing is effective and suitable across the school.
-The ALNCO and CP manger have offered training in this to the LOLs and Pastoral team in order to ensure consistency of practice across the school.
+The ALNCo and CP manager have offered training in this to the HoY and Pastoral team in order to ensure consistency of practice across the school.

-The ALN department offer a range of interventions such as ELSA support, COMit, Anger Management, 5 Point Anxiety Scale Support, SEBD Support, Lego Therapy, EAL provision, SpLD (dyscalculia and dyslexia support), handwriting support, Study Skills for KS 4, Braille, GELS (general emotional literacy support), Numeracy and Literacy support, pastoral monitoring and 'talkabout' communications therapy support.
+The ALN department offer a range of interventions such as EVE, Outreach, ELSA, ComIT, Mentoring, 5 Point Anxiety Scale Support, SEBD Support, Lego Therapy, EAL provision, SpLD (dyscalculia and dyslexia support), handwriting support, Study Skills for KS4, GELS (general emotional literacy support), Numeracy and Literacy support, pastoral monitoring and 'Talkabout' communications therapy support.
 All of these interventions run alongside general support in classrooms; we pride ourselves on remaining up to date and well trained in current best practice and this is reflected in our recent outcomes.

-EAL support for our students improves year on year and we are now offering 3 support sessions per week to our EAL learners from a TA who is trained by the GEMMS service.
-EAL Students carryout guided reading three times a week they also have targeted support from a specialist GEMMS worker once a week too.
+EAL support for our students improves year on year and offering support sessions to our EAL learners from a TA who is trained by the GEMMS service.
+EAL Students have targeted support from a specialist GEMMS worker once a week too, EAL TA support lessons and EAL buddies.
 We monitor this provision using the WAG scale for EAL students in line with the recommendations from our external GEMMs consultant at the school.

 An 'intervention tracker' for ALN interventions and provisions has been put into place which uses measurable psychometric testing to track pupil progress in all interventions on a biannual basis.
 The outcomes of these assessments inform the target setting for all individual education plans in order to ensure that pupils are having appropriate support at the appropriate level at all times.
-Parents recive progress letters twice a year and can book an appointment to discuss these letters or their child's progress an any time.
+Parents receive progress letters twice a year and can book an appointment to discuss these letters or their child's progress at any time.

 The Learning Resource Base lead teacher Mrs Fieldhouse-Booth has worked incredibly hard to ensure EFLC has ASD awareness accreditation and that all staff are fully equipped to differentiate and plan their lessons in an ALN friendly manner.
 All staff at school have completed accredited ASD awareness training and ASD friendly training has been offered to all teachers and LSAs too.
-For the first time ever mainstream and LRB TAs are sharing responsibility across the school and all staff are working within the LRB and in mainstream in order to pave the way for more inclusive practice between the LRB and the mainstream.
+LRB TAs are sharing responsibility across the school and all staff are working within the LRB and in mainstream in order to pave the way for more inclusive practice between the LRB and the mainstream.